The Role of the Senate Review Board Academic (SRBA)

 2. A hearing may be granted

 if the student is claiming that the dean failed to follow (or condoned a failure to follow) a Senate regulation.
-"Senate regulations" are the academic rules found in the Calendar and the Handbook of Academic and Scholarship Policy http://www.uwo.ca/univsec/handbook/.
+"Senate regulations" are the academic rules found in the Calendar and the Academic Policies at http://www.uwo.ca/univsec/.

 if, on compassionate or medical grounds, a student is appealing a dean's decision requiring withdrawal from a program, the University or an Affiliated College;